james-stevens/auto-skew-elle/api.md

 using the `:rowid:`.

 The `by` property can be either a list type or a string type, where a string is a comma separated list of column names to use.

-The pseudo type `:rowid:` can be used
+The pseudo type `:rowid:` can also be used

 Here's two exmaples `{ "by": "ticker" }` & `{ "by": ":rowid:" }`